 Address: The IP or DNS address

 Custom Product Report Template: See step 2 below

 Step 1: Go to your Zentail Settings > FTP Servers, and create a New FTP Server by adding a unique Label to identify the server, its IP address, your username and password, and the correct protocol for your server (FTPS or SFTP).
 Click "Submit" to save your changes.

-Step 2: Create a custom product report template that includes columns from Zentail's data dictionary.
+Step 2: Go to Import and select the tab to Create Custom Template and create a custom product report template that includes columns from Zentail's data dictionary.
 The data in the file you import will need to match exactly, column for column, with the template.
 The custom template can include space holder or "N/A" columns where appropriate.
-Be sure to save your template!
+Be sure to click on "Submit" to save your template!

 Step 3: Set up your import.
-Go to Import/Export > Run Existing Report and select the custom template you created in Step 2.
+Return to Import and under the Import Data tab select the custom template you created in Step 2.
 Choose the option to "Import from FTP".